awsdocs/iam-user-guide/doc_source/troubleshoot_roles.md

 ## I can't assume a role<a name="troubleshoot_roles_cant-assume-role"></a>

 Check the following:
++ When you assume a role using the AWS Management Console, make sure to use the exact name of your role\.
+Role names are case sensitive when you assume a role\.
-+ Make sure to use the exact name of your role, because role names are case sensitive\.
++ When you assume a role using AWS STS API or AWS CLI, make sure to use the exact name of your role in the ARN\.
+Role names are case sensitive when you assume a role\.
 + Verify that your IAM policy grants you permission to call `sts:AssumeRole` for the role that you want to assume\.
 The `Action` element of your IAM policy must allow you to call the `AssumeRole` action\.
 In addition, the `Resource` element of your IAM policy must specify the role that you want to assume\.
 For example, the `Resource` element can specify a role by its Amazon Resource Name \(ARN\) or by a wildcard \(\*\)\.
 For example, at least one policy applicable to you must grant permissions similar to the following:

   ```